 A family’s experience at Brandywine begins the moment you get out of the car.
 There is plenty to explore around the campus.
 As you approach the Museum, walk toward the riverside to discover native plant gardens and animal sculptures.
 On a nice day, stroll down the River Trail, a dirt path along the creek that leads under Route 1, continues with a boardwalk over wetlands, and ends in the meadow behind the Chadds Ford Historical Society.

 Entering the Museum

-The Museum has two entrances.
-The main entrance is accessed through the wooden gate leading into the courtyard (toward the left as you approach the Museum).
-Stroller and wheelchair access is available through an entrance on the right near the river, leading into the ground floor.
+The Museum is accessed through the wooden gate leading into the courtyard (toward the left as you approach the Museum).
+Stroller and wheelchair access is available through this entrance.
 Elevators may be accessed on all floors.

 Check in at the Admission Desk, in the first floor lobby.
 An unattended coat room is available to store bulky items.

 Bathrooms with changing tables are located on the second floor.
 Single bathrooms without changing tables are available on the ground floor, near the riverside entrance.

 Grassy space is available for picnics outside along the creek.
 (Be aware there is no fence at the water’s edge.)
 The Museum’s child-friendly cafe features a scenic view of the river, high chairs and a children’s menu.

 Three floors of galleries feature the Museum’s collection, rotating special exhibitions, and galleries dedicated to the three generations of Wyeth artists.
 Throughout the Museum families will find many works appealing to children including paintings and sculptures of animals, illustrations of pirates and characters from classic adventure stories, and colorful landscape and still life paintings.
 In the third floor hallway alongside the river, artwork by students from local schools is on view in a rotating exhibition, Imagine Brandywine.